Quantum Resistant Cryptocurrency: Future-Proofing

 The importance for investors

 The diversity of investment instruments in the decentralized economy allows retail traders to employ a wide range of strategies.
-It is quite normal for an individual investor to run a trading bot for TradingView and work with hundreds of tokens simultaneously.
+It is quite normal for an individual investor to run a crypto trading bot for TradingView and work with hundreds of tokens simultaneously.
 The problem is in the sheer variety of digital assets that seem promising.
 Their numbers will likely only grow in the future with many projects lacking any meaningful protection from future attacks.
+The current price of Bitcoins is at risk due to vulnerabilities to quantum computer attacks, with over 4 million BTC potentially affected, highlighting the significant financial implications of these vulnerabilities.
 If we want to enjoy the same diversity years from now, it is a good idea to support developers focusing on QS solutions.